 In the great list of ways 2020 would be reasonably post-apocalyptic, we have to admit that "fighting off roving gangs of toilet paper hoarders" didn't feature prominently in our predictions.

-But here we are, refusing to abandon tolerable bathroom hygiene, and searching for answers we never knew we needed, like "how do you spell bidet?", "aren't bidets those things that... y'know?", and "how much is a bidet, anyway?"
+But here we are in 2021, still refusing to abandon tolerable bathroom hygiene, and searching for answers we never knew we needed, like "How do you spell bidet?" and "Aren't bidets those things that... y'know?" along with "How much is a bidet, anyway?"
 The answer to the first question is, we hope, clear by now.
 As for the second question: yes, bidets spray water onto your bum, cleaning it after you use the restroom.

-However, finding out how much bidets cost is tricky.
-You can spend as little as $20, or more than $500.
+However, delving into the question of "How much does a bidet cost?" is tricky.
+You can spend as little as $11, or more than $500.
+And you can expect to pay less for a bidet attachment than you would for a bidet seat.
 We explain what you get at each price point below, so hold onto your butts!

 Why Buy a Bidet?

-Before we delve into all the different types of bidets, let's talk about why you'd want to make this investment in the first place.
+Before we go over all the different types of bidets, let's talk about why you'd want to make this investment in the first place.

-Yes, there's a toilet paper rush right now, but that will calm down in time.
-Is there a good reason to buy a bidet aside from toilet paper panic?
+Yes, the toilet paper supply shortage fueled by the coronavirus pandemic is basically over now.
+So is there a good reason to buy a bidet aside from future toilet paper panics?
 In an NPR interview, Kate Knibbs from Wired gives this nigh-unassailable hygiene argument: "if a bird pooped on you, you wouldn't wipe it off with a dry towel.
 You would wipe it off with water."

 You can also look at buying a bidet as a matter of personal economy.
-We've seen bidet attachments go for as little as $25 on a regular basis — how long would it take you to spend that much on toilet paper?
+We've seen hand-held bidet attachments go for as little as $11 — how long would it take you to spend that much on toilet paper?
 This Yahoo article makes the sage point that owning a bidet doesn't eliminate the need for some toilet paper (nor should you want it to).
 However, the savings do begin to immediately add up.

 What Kind of Bidet Should You Buy?